- Instructions for Form 1120-IC-DISC - Introductory Material

-For IC-DISCs that have elected the simplified production method, additional section 263A costs are generally those costs, other than interest, that were not capitalized under the IC-DISC's method of accounting immediately prior to the effective date of section 263A but are now required to be capitalized under section 263A.
+For IC-DISCs that have elected the simplified production method, additional section 263A costs generally are those costs, other than interest, that were not capitalized under the IC-DISC's method of accounting immediately prior to the effective date of section 263A but are now required to be capitalized under section 263A.
 For details, see Regulations section 1.263A-2(b).

-For IC-DISCs that have elected the simplified resale method, additional section 263A costs are generally those costs incurred with respect to the following categories.
+For IC-DISCs that have elected the simplified resale method, additional section 263A costs generally are those costs incurred with respect to the following categories.

 Off-site storage or warehousing.